McNamara84/elmo/README.md

 - Longitude Min

-  - This field contains the geographic longitude of a single coordinate or the smaller geographic longitude of a rectangle.
+  This field contains the geographic longitude of a single coordinate or the smaller geographic longitude of a rectangle.
   - Data type: Floating-point number
-  - Occurrence: 0-1
+  - Occurrence: 0-1, becomes mandatory if one of the other Coordinate-Fields is filled
   - The corresponding field in the database where the value is stored is called: longitudeMin in the spatial_temporal_coverage table
   - Restrictions: Only positive and negative numbers in the value range from -180 to +180
   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/geolocation/#westboundlongitude)